timroster/multi-tenancy-documentation/documentation/k8s/3-ci-cd/README_cd.md

 ![](/documentation/images/cicd-k8s/CD/24.png)
 ![](/documentation/images/cicd-k8s/CD/25.png)

-## Testing the CD pipeline
+## Testing the CD pipeline (Optional)

-If you have successfully executed the CI pipelines for backend and frontend, you can test the CD pipeline.
+In this section, you can make a quick test of the CD pipeline.

 First you'll need to execute the `Manual Promotion Trigger`.
 This creates a new branch and a merge request in the GitLab Inventory Repository.
 You should approve that merge request before proceeding.
 You can find a link to the merge request in the output of the pipeline run: